 One of the essential elements of any successful crime prevention program is an informed public.
-It is the intent of UT Police to inform students of good crime prevention and security awareness practices.
+It's the intent of UT Police to inform students of good crime prevention and security awareness practices.

-During 2018, UT Police offered the UTHealth community over 85 safety classes to the community, reaching an audience of 4,000 workforce members and students.
-Topics such as personal safety, building or property safety, workplace violence prevention and domestic violence prevention are some examples of programs offered.
+During 2019, UT Police offered the UTHealth community over 85 safety classes to the community, reaching an audience of more than 4,000 workforce members and students.
+Topics included personal safety, building or property safety, workplace violence prevention and domestic violence prevention, among others.

-All safety classes as well as events in the community encourage workforce members and students to be responsible for their own security and the security of others.
+All safety classes, as well as events in the community encourage workforce members and students to be responsible for their own security and the security of others.
 Participants in these programs are asked to be alert, security-conscious and involved, and to call UT Police to report suspicious behavior.